How to Create Notion Investment Tracker: Stocks, Crypto & More!

 Using Financial Modeling Prep's Free API

-Financial Modeling Prep's API free plan allows 250 API calls per day.
-If you need more calls or global coverage, you can check other free finance APIs Marketstack API or Alpha Vantage API .
+If you need more api calls or global coverage, you can check other free finance APIs Marketstack API or Alpha Vantage API .

 After creating free account, open your dashboard where you should find your API key.